 A new case study we’ve just published, “Financial Fraud Alerts: No Opt-In Required,” describes our solution related to this change.
 In particular, the case study illustrates the power of a real-time, two-way transaction verification program to better protect the customers of a large bank.
 Using intelligent mobile messaging, Syniverse implemented a real-time fraud-alert program that enables account holders to validate ATM and payment card transactions through two-way text messaging.
 This program allows the bank to limit fraudulent transactions as well as reduce false declines.

-I invite you to download the case study below or visit our Identity and Authentication page to find out more.
+I invite you to visit our Identity and Authentication page to find out more.
 With over 30 years in devising mobile solutions, we at Syniverse look forward to using our experience to help us better protect financial services companies against today’s ever-rising fraud attacks.

 Lisa Paccione is responsible for leading the sales and revenue growth for Syniverse’s full portfolio of Connect, Engage and Exchange solutions for enterprise customers across the Americas market.
 Previously, as Vice President, Sales, Global Sales Development, she managed global sales of Syniverse’s roaming, messaging and real-time intelligence solutions for the enterprise market.
 Ms. Paccione has more than 20 years of experience in technology sales and served in a number of senior sales positions prior to joining Syniverse in 2009.
 Previously, for over six years, she led sales at VeriSign in positions that included Director of Sales, Strategic Account Director and Director of Enterprise Sales for Messaging and Mobile Media.
 Earlier, she was Regional Vice President of Sales for a startup named Exault (later acquired by VeriSign), and prior to that served in account manager positions at Netrex Secure Solutions (later acquired by IBM) and Ameritech (now AT&T).
 Ms. Paccione has completed executive management coursework at Kellogg School of Management and holds a Bachelor of Science in business administration and management from Providence College.